-The wealthiest and the poorest met as EQUALS in his school.
-Forgetting their class differences and forging NEW bonds of Love, Truth, Peace, Freedom and Justice!
+The wealthiest and the poorest met as EQUALS in his school, forgetting their class differences and forging NEW bonds of Love, Truth, Peace, Freedom and Justice!
 He created an Aristocracy of Noble CHARACTER and NOT Noble BIRTH!
 He demanded of his students absolute Honesty and rigorous self-control and unyielding virtue.

-Duke Ding made Confucius Governor of Lu giving him the power of putting his principles into action!
-Some of his principles was for men and women to walk on opposite sides of the streets and for poor young children and the elderly to be taken care of at the Government’s expense.
+Duke Ding made Confucius Governor of Lu giving him the power of putting his Principles into action!
+Some of his Principles was for men and women to walk on opposite sides of the streets and for poor young children and the elderly to be taken care of at the Government’s expense.
 He was centuries ahead of his time!

-Confucius was the one that stated “Do unto others as you would have them to do unto you” and “Give knowledge and education to the Common people instead of ignoring and subjugating them”.
+Confucius was the one who stated “Do unto others as you would have them to do unto you” and “Give knowledge and education to the Common people instead of ignoring and subjugating them”.
 “Family can be other than Blood”.
 “Children can be other than your own sons & daughters”.
 “Rotten wood is hard to carve”.
 “Put your Country ahead of your Life”.
 “Obstacles will be many, so maintain your Strength of Spirit”.

-He also stated these: “People obey the Law because they fear punishment.
+He also said: “People obey the Law because they fear punishment.
 Respecting the Law because of being Civil and Honest and having Integrity and Dignity is much better.
 When Honorable and Credible people are given Office, corruption will disappear.
 People who care for their parents and children also care for others.
 Men should perform their duties while Women should be given a Home and a Family.
 Then the Orphans, Widows, the Old, the Sick, and the Weak would be taken care of.
 Then the people will live and work cheerfully.
 The Universal Order of Love, Truth, Peace, Freedom, and Justice in Harmony will Rule!”

 When he influenced Lu, the streets were safe and crime disappeared.
 Merchants NO longer cheated their customers.